WiroonB/RedWine-Project/README.md

 **Approach**

 I started with with preprocessing data before predicting the target variable which is Wine quality and spliting the data into training and testing groups.
-Then I implemented two diffrent algorithms, which are Random Forest Classifier and Support Vector Machine (SVM) Classifier to model and fit the data.
+Then I implemented two different algorithms, which are Random Forest Classifier and Support Vector Machine (SVM) Classifier to model and fit the data.
 In addition, I also optimized models with Hyper-parameter using GridSearch and class weighting.
 To quantify the models, I used the metrics of model accuracy, model classification report (F1 Score, Precision, Accuracy Between Classes, Recall), model confusion matrix and AUC(Area Under the Curve.)

 **Result**